 - Lifestyle changes, such as avoiding caffeine, can improve the quality of sleep

 As with other cancers, treatment options include surgery, chemotherapy and radiation therapy.
-Physicians on the medical staff of Texas Health Resources' hospitals are committed to preserve as much bone and functionality as possible when treating bone cancer.
-The care team incudes physicians, physical therapists, pain management specialists and other health care professionals.
+Physicians on the medical staff are committed to preserve as much bone and functionality as possible.

 Surgery is the most common treatment for bone cancer, with the surgeon removing the entire tumor.
-Chemotherapy (the use of anticancer drugs to kill cancer cells) and radiation therapy (using high-energy X-rays to kill cancer cells) is usually used in conjunction with surgery.
+Chemotherapy, the use of anticancer drugs to kill cancer cells, and radiation therapy, high-energy X-rays that kill cancer cells, is usually used in conjunction with surgery.

 In addition, bone cancer can reappear in another organ or come back at the same location or in other bones.
-Therefore, people who have bone cancer should see their physician regularly and immediately report any unusual symptoms.
+Therefore, people who have been diagnosed with a bone cancer should see their physician regularly and immediately report any unusual symptoms.

 Osteoporosis, or porous bone, is a disease characterized by low bone mass and structural deterioration of bone tissue, leading to bone fragility and an increased susceptibility to fractures, especially of the hip, spine and wrist, although any bone can be affected.
 People cannot feel their bones getting weaker.
 They may not know that they have osteoporosis until they break a bone.
 A person with osteoporosis can fracture a bone from a minor fall, or in serious cases, from a simple action such as a sneeze or even spontaneously.